libp2p/specs/protocol-select/README.md

 #### 0-RTT

-When using 0-RTT session resumption as offered by TLS 1.3 and Noise, clients SHOULD remember the protocol they used before and optimistically offer that protocol only.
-A client can then optimistically send application data, not waiting for the list of supported protocols by the server.
-If the server still supports the protocol, it will choose the protocol offered by the client when intersecting the two lists, and proceed with the connection.
+When using 0-RTT session resumption as offered by TLS 1.3 and Noise, dialers SHOULD remember the protocol they used before and optimistically offer that protocol only.
+A dialer can then optimistically send application data, not waiting for the list of supported protocols by thelistener.
+If the listener still supports the protocol, it will choose the protocol offered by the dialer when intersecting the two lists, and proceed with the connection.
 If not, the list intersection fails and the connection is closed, which needs to be handled by the upper protocols.